shuoyangd/nmt4clsp/TUTORIAL.md

 Please use this copy: [https://github.com/shuoyangd/nematus](https://github.com/shuoyangd/nematus) -- it contains a tiny tweak with `Popen` that enables the validation script to be submitted normally.
 DO NOT use upstream on CLSP grid at least for now.

-First, let's make sure we have the latest `ipython`, as we would be using `ipdb` and some older version of `ipython` has some problems with that:
+First, let's make sure we have the latest `ipython`, as we would be using `ipdb` and older versions of `ipython` has some problems with that:

 ```
 pip install ipython --upgrade